verdigris/splat/README.rst

 You can find some splats as well as other music, software and electronics things on `verdigris.mu <http://verdigris.mu>`_.
-Some experimental splats can also be heard on `SoundCloud <http://soundcloud.com/verdigris-mu>`_.
+Some experimental splats can also be heard on `SoundCloud <https://soundcloud.com/verdigrix/sets/splat-1>`_.
 You can send your creations or reactions to `info@verdigris.mu
 <mailto:info@verdigris.mu>`_.

-Download the `Manual in PDF format <http://verdigris.mu/public/doc/Splat.pdf>`_ to start using **Splat**.
+Download the `manual in PDF format <http://verdigris.mu/public/doc/Splat.pdf>`_ to start using **Splat**.